Health and safety at work

-The HSWA imposes general duties on all employers and the self-employed to ensure the health and safety of those who may be affected by their business activities, and on employees to look after their own safety.
+The cornerstone of work-related health and safety legislation in the UK is the Health and Safety at Work etc. Act 1974, or HSWA.
+It imposes general duties on all employers and the self-employed to ensure the health and safety of those who may be affected by their business activities, and on employees to look after their own safety.
 It also allows outdated, prescriptive legislation to be replaced by objective-setting Regulations, supported by ACoPs and guidance notes.

 The European Union instigates many changes in UK health and safety legislation by issuing EU directives that Member States are required to implement by passing their own legislation.
 The HSWA allows such requirements to be implemented in the UK as Regulations.

 An employer with five or more employees must prepare and regularly review a written health and safety policy statement, to set out how health and safety is managed in the organisation.
 This may include the organisational structure and detailed arrangements for health, safety and welfare.
 The employer must also bring it to every employee’s attention.

 Employers must also have in place such arrangements as are necessary to effectively plan, organise, control, monitor and review any preventive and protective measures.